 13. Choose a folding lawn mower.

-We moved to our current house from a townhouse where the yard maintenance was taken care of for us, so we had to buy a mower when we moved in.
+We moved to our current house from a townhouse where the yard maintenance was taken care of for us.
+So we had to buy a mower when we moved in.

 14. Get the wheelbarrow out of the way with a simple cleat.

+This was one of our simpler garage storage ideas, but it made a big impact!
 The wheelbarrow was another piece of equipment that we needed to own for occasional use but that was kind of a bear to store.

 We did some research and found this simple cleat that allows us to store it up out of the way, and we can easily get it down when we need to use it.